“Either write something worth reading or do something worth writing.” – Benjamin Franklin

 It really is true that your network is your net worth.

 Material possessions are fun to have.
 It’s the people in your life that make it what it is.
 I believe that the quality of your life is determined by those that you surround yourself with.
 You are the average of your circle of close friends.
-Who’s bringing your average down?
-Weed out the toxic people and spend all of your time with the positive people that will bring you up in life.

 9. You need to do something that matters.